textileio/textile/README.md

 > 	 Deal with miner t0117803 changed state to StorageDealWaitingForDataRequest
 > 	 Deal with miner t0101180 changed state to StorageDealWaitingForDataRequest
 > 	 Deal with miner t0119390 changed state to StorageDealWaitingForDataRequest
 > 	 Deal with miner t01459 changed state to StorageDealProposalAccepted
 > 	 Deal with miner t01459 changed state to StorageDealSealing
 ```

-The output will looks something like the above.
+The output will look something like the above.
 With a little luck, you will start seeing some successful storage deals.

 Bucket archiving allows you to leverage the purely decentralized nature of Filecoin in your buckets.
 Check out [this video](https://www.youtube.com/watch?v=jiBUxIi1zko&feature=emb_title) from a [blog post](https://blog.textile.io/buckets-diffing-syncing-archiving/) demonstrating Filecoin bucket recovery using the [Lotus client](https://github.com/filecoin-project/lotus).